ubermorgenland/devops-agent/README.md

 python agent.py "Create a Dockerfile that prints Hello World"

 # List files
-python agent.py "Use ls command to list all .py files"
+python agent.py "List all .py files in the current directory"
 ```

 ### System Operations